MarufAlAslam/MarufAlAslam/README.md

 ### 🐼 About Me :

-Currently, I'm working as Associate Frontend Developer at CoreXLab Limited.
+Currently, I'm working as Associate Software Engineer at CoreXLab Limited.
 Besides that, I love to Develope my skill on Fullstack web development (MERN).
-Other than that, I am a freelance web developer at fiverr where I have over 200+ different clients and more than 500 projects completed.
+Other than that, I am a Freelance Web Developer at Fiverr where I have over 200+ different clients and more than 500 projects completed.

 ### 😎 Skillset :